Diagnosis and Treatment of Cervical Herniated Discs in Wake County

 Herniated discs occur when the gel-like center of the spinal disc ruptures, causing pain and discomfort throughout the neck and back.
 While herniated discs are not life-threatening, they can cause debilitating pain and decrease quality of life.
 A cervical herniated disc that goes untreated may result in future nerve problems and compress the spinal cord.

 What Causes a Cervical Herniated Disc?

-There are no specific causes of a cervical herniated disk.
+There are no specific causes of a cervical herniated disc.
 Injury or wear and tear from improper lifting can lead to a cervical herniated disc, or it can happen spontaneously.
-Regardless of the cause, treatment is essential for keeping your spine and nerves healthy.
+Regardless of the cause, proper treatment and orthopedic care are essential for keeping your spine and nerves healthy.

 Cervical Herniated Disc Risk Factors

-Aging makes a cervical herniated disc more likely, since, as you age, the walls of your spinal discs become brittle and dry, weakening the walls of the discs.
-Other causes are genetics, smoking, and work or recreational activities, like weightlifting.
+Aging makes a cervical herniated disc more likely, since, as you age, the walls of your spinal discs become brittle and dry, causing them to weaken.
+Other factors that can make a herniated disc in the cervical spine more likely include genetics, smoking, and certain work or recreational activities, like weightlifting.

 Symptoms of a Cervical Herniated Disc